February 3, 1928 - Glennon Engleman

 From Wikipedia

 Glennon Edward Engleman (February 6, 1927 – March 3, 1999) was an American dentist, contract killer, and serial killer.
-Engleman, a United States Army veteran and a St. Louis dentist, planned and carried out at least five murders for monetary gain over the course of 30 years.
-He was already serving two life sentences in a Missouri state prison when he pleaded guilty to the murder of a man and his wealthy parents in a separate contract killing that occurred in Illinois.
-Engleman was a sociopath, once stating that his talent was to kill without remorse, and he enjoyed planning and carrying out killings and disposing of the remains in order that it would net him financial rewards.
-His first known killing occurred in collaboration with his ex-wife.
-His ex-wife Ruth married another man, raised his life insurance and then Engleman killed him, both sharing the benefits.
-Later he would repeat these tactics for other murders.
+A United States Army veteran, he planned and carried out at least five murders for monetary gain over 30 years.
+He was already serving two life sentences in a Missouri state prison when he pleaded guilty to the murder of a man and his wealthy parents in a separate contract killing in Illinois.
+Engleman was a sociopath, who once stated that his talent was killing without remorse, and that he enjoyed planning and carrying out killings and disposing of the remains for financial rewards.
+His first known killing occurred in collaboration with his ex-wife, Ruth.
+She remarried and took out a lucrative life insurance policy on her new husband, after which point Engleman killed him and the two split the settlement.
+Engleman would use this as his template for his later murders.